mautic/mautic-documentation/pages/09.contacts/01.manage-contacts/02.contact-monitoring/docs.en.md

 Or, copy the code below and change the URL to your Mautic instance.

-As of 2.3.0, Mautic sets cookies with a lifetime of 2 years.
+As of 2.3.0, Mautic sets cookies with a lifetime of 1 year.
 Returning visitors are identified exclusively by the cookie.
 If no cookie exists yet, Mautic creates a new contact and sets the cookie.
 Make sure your website URL is entered in the CORS settings.
 This is the first step in better contact identification.
 Note that if a browser is set to not accept cookies, this may result in each hit creating a new visitor.

 ```
 <script>